VanDarkhome1013/demo-repo/README.md

 ## Subheadder

-I have watched the tutorial on the Youtube
+I have watched the tutorial on the Youtube, on time 25:59, and i have not idea the push doens't work for now.